-1 For Barre City to establish and maintain a diversified and vibrant local economy, which provides jobs that can sustain the city's residents, and which revitalizes and redevelops the city's industrial sites, commercial areas and downtown business district.
+1. For Barre City to establish and maintain a diversified and vibrant local economy, which provides jobs that can sustain the city's residents, and which revitalizes and redevelops the city's industrial sites, commercial areas and downtown business district.

 - A. Invest in the public infrastructure and services needed to attract and retain businesses in the city. - A-1.
 Continue efforts to improve and beautify the city's streetscapes, gateways and public spaces in order to provide the attractive and well-maintained physical environment needed to support successful businesses, particularly within the downtown business district. - A-2.
 Explore opportunities to increase wireless internet service throughout the downtown business district. - B. Implement the city's land use strategies as set forth in this plan, which identify and establish policies for the downtown business district, commercial zones, neighborhood commercial zones, industrial zones and mixed-use zones. - B-1.
-Implement this plan's land use policies, which call for development of a dense, attractive, mixed-use downtown business district that particularly seeks to attract tenants from the business and professional services sector, and that provides "anchor" retailers such as

-- grocery, hardware, pharmacy and clothing so city residents have convenient access to basic goods. - B-2.
-Build on Barre City's heritage, historic resources and existing arts institutions to attract both residents and visitors downtown, particularly in the evenings and on weekends, which will expand the customer base for downtown retailers and restaurants. - B-3.
+Implement this plan's land use policies, which call for development of a dense, attractive, mixed-use downtown business district that particularly seeks to attract tenants from the business and professional services sector, and that provides "anchor" retailers such as grocery, hardware, pharmacy and clothing so city residents have convenient access to basic goods. - B-2.
+Build on Barre City's heritage, historic resources and existing arts institutions to attract both residents and visitors to the downtown, particularly in the evenings and on weekends, which will expand the customer base for downtown retailers and restaurants. - B-3.
 Adopt the ordinances needed to address issues with the appearance and maintenance of downtown storefronts and building facades, including vacant storefronts and buildings. - B-4.
-Continue to plan for and construct the improvements needed to make Barre City's downtown more pedestrian friendly. - B-5.
-Implement a clean streets policy in downtown Barre City to remove graffiti and to keep the streets and sidewalks free of dirt and litter. - C. Recognize that a large percentage of land in the city suitable for commercial or industrial use is already developed but that much of this land has potential to be used more productively or intensively. - C-1.
-Identify sites suitable for higher-density, mixed-use redevelopment, and revise regulations as needed to facilitate such redevelopment. - C-2.
-Continue efforts to remediate and redevelop brownfield sites. - D. Continue to assist building and businesses owners with navigating the city's permit process, and continue efforts to streamline city regulations and development review procedures. - E. Retain and build on Barre City's heritage as a "blue collar" community that is affordable for working class families and offers a great quality of life. - E-1.
-Implement the goals and strategies set forth in other chapters of this plan intended to promote livable neighborhoods, affordable housing, and community services and amenities to attract and retain a skilled workforce in the city. - E-2.
+Continue to plan for and construct the improvements needed to make Barre City more pedestrian friendly. - B-5.
+Implement a clean streets policy in Barre City to remove graffiti and to keep the streets and sidewalks free of dirt and litter. - C. Recognize that a large percentage of land in the city suitable for commercial or industrial use is already developed but that much of this land has potential to be used more productively or intensively. - C-2.
+Continue efforts to remediate and redevelop brownfield sites. - D. Continue to assist building and businesses owners with navigating the city's permit process. - E. Retain and build on Barre City's heritage as a "blue collar" community that is affordable for working class families and offers a great quality of life. - E-1.
+Implement the goals and strategies set forth in other chapters of this plan intended to promote livable neighborhoods, affordable housing, and community services and amenities to attract and retain a skilled workforce in the city.

+- E-2.
 Foster a greater sense of civic pride among Barre City residents. - E-3.
-Improve Barre City's reputation and image. - F. Find new uses and opportunities for, and promote investment in the city's vacant, obsolete or under-utilized buildings. - F-1.
+Continue to improve Barre City's reputation and image (i.e. Barre Rock Solid). - E-4.
+Continue to promote more events and gain better participation in from those by the Barre Partnership, such as the Heritage Festival, Granite City 5K, a soap-box derby, the farmer's market, events at the Old Labor Hall and the Auditorium, etc. - F. Find new uses and opportunities for, and promote investment in the city's vacant, obsolete or under-utilized buildings. - F-1.
 Encourage building owners to renovate and develop buildings with a flexible design that can be easily converted to new uses and to adapt to new economic conditions. - F-2.
-Increase awareness and use of the city's tax stabilization programs to facilitate investment in real property.
+Increase awareness and use of the city's tax stabilization programs to facilitate investment in real property. - F-3. increase the programming at the City's BOR Facility and Civic Center, and Alumni Hall.